BluDay/multiwii-proxy-python/README.md

 # WiiProxy

+## Overview
-A simple and user-friendly Python 3 module for controlling _MultiWii_-based drones.

-Supports only v1 of the [MultiWi Serial Protocol (MSP)](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol).
+A simple and user-friendly Python 3 module for controlling _MultiWii_-based drones using version 1.0 of the _MultiWii Serial Protocol (MSP)_.

+This module does not support version 2.0, or any of the newer versions, of MSP.

 ## Documentation